How Court Lighting Affects Your RX Lens Choice

 ⛅️ Mixed Lighting?
 Try Adaptive RX Lenses

-If you play both indoors and outdoors, or at dusk when lighting is shifting fast, you need versatility.
+If you play both indoors and outdoors, or at dusk when lighting shifts quickly, you need versatility.
+Adaptive lenses provide consistent visual clarity and comfort.

 What Works:

-High-index materials to keep frames light even with strong prescriptions
+- High-index materials to keep frames lightweight even with strong prescriptions

 Blinded Wear’s go-to here:

-Great for those who play tournaments across varied court types
+- Great for tournament play across varied court types

 Need help narrowing down the right lens type?